-When stencil painting with a paintbrish, donot sweep and paint as when you paint normally- you should be applying paint up and down at right angles – this will prevent the paint getting under the edges of the stencil.
+When stencil painting with a paint brush, do not sweep and paint as when you paint normally- you should be applying paint up and down at right angles – this will prevent the paint getting under the edges of the stencil.

-You can do multi colour stenciling on fabric using many stencils or one stencil.
+You can do multi color stenciling on fabric using many stencils or one stencil.

 Using more than one stencil – After one layer is painted using a stencil wait till the paint is dried before placing the second stencil on this for painting.
-You can use several stencils like this to create quite multidimensional colour designs
+You can use several stencils like this to create quite multidimensional color designs.

-If using the same stencil some of the open spaces are covered using masking tape or even paper and then later opened up to paint with a different colour.
+If using the same stencil some of the open spaces are covered using masking tape or even paper and then later opened up to paint with a different color.

 Both are effective and can create beautiful effects.
-Just remember that you should clean your brushes thoroughly between different colours of paint
+Just remember that you should clean your brushes thoroughly between different colors of paint.

 Stippling creates a beautiful three-dimensional look to your design.
 It involves painting the inside of your stencil with numerous small dots or specks.
 You can use the stencil brush held vertically and loaded with only a little dry paint for getting this effect, or use a sharp tipped tool (pencil tip, knitting needle) dipped in paint

-One method is to just make the stippling effect on portions of the design – like the outside of the design or inside of the design and filling the other areas with solid colours.
+One method is to just make the stippling effect on portions of the design – like the outside of the design or inside of the design and filling the other areas with solid colors.
 Another method is to fill the designs with stippling done in different colors.
-An ombre look is quite nice.
+An ombre look (gradual blending of one color hue to another) is quite nice.

 As the name suggests, you will be using a dry brush loaded with paint – paint is taken sparsely.
-This leads to subtle colouring.
+This leads to a subtle coloring inside your design.

 You can use ordinary sponges cut into small pieces or a roller with sponge you get in shops.
 The sponge rollers come with a cylindrical shape with handles – the sponge is affixed onto the cylinder.
 You get it in different shapes -buy according to your design.

 Load the sponge with paint ( remove excess with towels) and use dabbing motion to apply the paint.
-You can load different colours at the same time on the sponge and paint away to get a colourful effect.
+You can load different colors at the same time on the sponge and paint away to get a colorful effect.

 Remember that sponge covers a wide area – so if you want details you better use a brush.
 A sponge is used to cover large areas pretty easily.
 Another advantage of using the sponges to do your stencil painting is the texture it gives – the small speckles of paint that you apply with the sponge looks beautiful.